django-nonrel/docs/porting.rst

 * you'll likely need to an index for each "select-like" query you make (through filter(), order_by() or field lookups)
 * some back-ends can handle this semi-automatically (e.g. GAE dev server)
 * some filters are not supported natively and require registering an index with dbindexer -- storing additional data (e.g. iexact, endswith with GAE)

-(TODO: Is this true for Mongo too?)
+..
+TODO: Is this true for Mongo too?

 Aggregates
 ----------